 Use Cases:

-• Ideal for AI projects encouraging wide adoption
+- Ideal for AI projects, encouraging wide adoption

 Apache License 2.0

 Apache License 2.0 is balancing permissiveness with protection.
 It permits one to use, modify, and distribute software with the added condition that if you modify it, say so.
-It also contains a specific grant of patent rights from contributors to users, providing protection in case of a lawsuit involving copyright infringement claims.
-As Apache License also adds, in case you are distributing altered files of the software, you need to publish a clear notice that changes were applied.
+It also contains a specific grant of patent rights from contributors to users, protecting in case of a lawsuit involving copyright infringement claims.
+As the Apache License also adds, in case you are distributing altered files of the software, you need to publish a clear notice that changes were applied.

 Apache License 2.0 is best for AI projects with multiple contributors or when you aim to commercialize your project.
 The detailed provisions of the license, relating to the patents and contribution tracking, are a strong option for projects where there is a specific need for legal clarity and protection.